kerlomz/captcha_trainer/README.md

 # Project Introduction
-This project is based on CNN+LSTM+CTC to realize verification code identification.
+This project is based on CNN5/DenseNet+BLSTM/LSTM+CTC to realize verification code identification.
 This project is only for training the model, If you need to deploy the model, please move to https://github.com/kerlomz/captcha_platform

 # Attention